ashleyamato/ThePost/README.md

 # The Post

-[The Post](https://theprofilepost.herokuapp.com/) hosts sports-related editorial articles where athletes can submit content to be published.
-Athletes can share their thoughts and experiences, struggles and wins with a community of fellow sports enthusiasts.
+[The Post](https://theprofilepost.herokuapp.com/) is a full-stack application that hosts sports-related editorial articles where athletes can also submit content to be published.
+The purpose of the Post is for athletes to share their thoughts and experiences, struggles and wins with a community of fellow sports enthusiasts.
+The application features the ability to filter articles by sport, publish an article, as well as an admin dashboard where articles and users can be deleted.

-The Post is intended to be an addition to [PRO-FILE](http://pro-file.us/#/), a website that connects athletes and teams to foster networking and professional opportunities.
+The Post was created as an addition to [PRO-FILE](http://pro-file.us/#/), a website that connects athletes and teams to foster networking and professional opportunities..

 ## Getting Started